pypa/pipenv/docs/commands.md

 ## upgrade

-``$ pipenv upgarde <package>`` will update the lock of specified dependency and sub-dependencies only, but does not modify the environment.
+``$ pipenv upgrade <package>`` will update the lock of specified dependency and sub-dependencies only, but does not modify the environment.

 ## run